skirmer/kaggle_kiva/README.md

 ### Current Elements:

 * GIS Shiny App: https://skirmer.shinyapps.io/Kiva_Loans/
 * Agriculture Drilldown (using python and reticulate): https://github.com/skirmer/kaggle_kiva/blob/master/ag_drilldown.Rmd
+* Regional data NLP: Infeasible.
+Turns out, the majority of records in the loan data give entirely non-standard region descriptions.
+For example, a loan record indicates "Bais, Negros Oriental" in the Philippines, which is a perfectly accurate city and province, but the region description data only names the more general regional name "Central Visayas".
+These two records should be matched, geographically, but no data is available to do this algorthmically, and this same situation is present for many records.

 ### Sources: